Hand-held camera: New Wave revival

 Despite these technological developments, the aesthetic consequences of these smaller cameras weren't fully realized until the late 1950s and early 1960s.
-A hand-held camera was used in 1958 on the documentary film Les Raquetteurs, shot on 35 mm by Michel Brault.
+A hand-held camera was used in 1958 on the documentary film The Snowshoers (Les Raquetteurs), shot on 35 mm by Michel Brault.
 When Jean Rouch met Brault and saw his work, he asks him to come to France, and show his technique.
 For some context on this film, relationship of documentary sound and image, and Brault's cinema, see Direct Cinema.

 This trend, led by Michel Brault, was followed by Raoul Coutard's work in the French New Wave and the cinéma vérité, "fly-on-the-wall" documentary film aesthetic.
 In the case of the latter, Richard Leacock and D.A.
 Pennebaker actually had to force the 16 mm technology forward themselves through a number of extensive camera and audio recording equipment modifications in order to achieve longer-take, sync sound, observational films, beginning with Primary (1960).